jhidding/GnuplotLite.jl/docs/src/index.md

 ![](sine.svg)

-You may enter data into Gnuplot by sending `Pair`.
+You may enter data into Gnuplot by sending a pair of string and $x, y, z$ data.
 This gets translated into an inline data definition.

 ```@example 1
 settings = """